 - Chores for the unit are posted on the communication board.
 You are expected to complete daily and weekly chores as assigned.
 This includes cleaning your bedroom daily and keeping up on your laundry. - You are expected to honor the major and community rules which are posted throughout the unit.
-If you do not understand a rule, please ask a staff or peer. - You must assure that your child(ren) are supervised at all times.
+If you do not understand a rule, please ask a staff or peer. - You are expected to parent your children positively.
+Yelling, name-calling, threatening, and physical abuse are prohibited.
+Appropriate means of discipline include: - A. Redirection - B. Loss of privileges - C. Time Out - D. Personal restraint/holding: To be used only when the child is in danger or hurting themselves or someone else. - You must assure that your child(ren) are supervised at all times.
 If you leave the unit for any reason, you must fill out a Child Care form, which clearly states which peer(s) will be caring for your children.
 This form requires a signature from the patient requesting child care, the patient providing it, and a signature from staff. - You are expected to fully participate in treatment.
 This includes: getting up on time each morning; attending all groups and individual sessions and treatment activities on time, completing assignments and chores as directed; and treating staff, visitors, and peers with respect. - You will be expected to maintain a budget plan with staff guidance. - You will be responsible for the cost of the meals provided to you and your family during your treatment stay.
 Adult meals incur the cost of \$6.00 per day; children's meals incur the cost of \$4.00 per day.
 Children between the ages of 1 and 2 yrs of age are charged \$2.00 a day, children under the age of 1yr are not charged for food.

-UNIT ROUTINE
+UNIT ROUTINE: